jadef/gold-miner/README.md

 [Eslint](http://eslint.org/) is integrated into the dev build (as well as being independently triggered.)
 The rules are part of the configuration file found at `.eslintrc.json`.
 However, it's notable just `"extends": ["eslint:recommended", "plugin:react/recommended"]`

-If you want to use the linting independent of the build, `yarn run lint` will do a single run.
+If you want to use the linting independent of the build, `yarn run lint` clubs js and sass, or more specifically `yarn run lint:js` will do a single run.

 ### Sass